Greece - Formalities

 Fees charged and regulations enforced are inconsistent throughout Greece, often common in countries that are so wide spread with a multitude of islands and regions.
 Where reported, noonsite has made a note under ports that are reported to be expensive or difficult.

-According to a ministerial directive which came into effect in September 2007, every boat over 7metres that enters Greece and is not permanently moored in the country, is obliged to pay a fee of 15€ each time they enter the country to the Port Police.
-The relative directive is valid all over Greece, however noonsite has only heard of Gouvia, Corfu charging this "cruising permit" fee in 2013.
+According to a ministerial directive which came into effect in September 2007, every boat over 7metres that enters Greece and is not permanently moored in the country, is obliged to pay a fee of 15€ each time they enter the country to the PP. The relative directive is valid all over Greece, however noonsite has only heard of Gouvia, Corfu charging this "cruising permit" fee in 2013.
 It is also doubtful as to whether this fee is still in force as many of the recreational boat charges levied by Greece have been revoked over the last few years in an effort to increase tourism.

 Note that the Greek Coast Guard does not monitor or call on VHF Ch 16.
 If you require assistance you must call them on Ch 12.
 Monitor Ch 12 on entering a port in case the port police wish to call you.